Student-of-Python/BinomialOptionsModeling/README.md

 One of my biggest takeaways was the absence of upward and downward probabilities: **Regardless of the chances of the stock going up or down, the price of the option will be the same**.
 Another way to look at it is we're pricing the volatility of the underlying asset.
 Intuitively, it makes sense, since market makers need to be hedged against up or down movement -- they don't profit off of guessing price direction, but from ensuring a fair and riskless price.  [^Additional Resource]

-Another key insight was the concept of arbitrage; It gave me perspective on how options are priced in from a market makers standpoint.
+Another key insight was the concept of arbitrage; It gave me perspective on how options are priced in from a market maker's standpoint.
 It also showed me how there is no *free lunch* in a free, efficient market.
 I'm curious to see how other instruments are priced in with arbitrage, and if there are any limitations to this approach.

 ## Further Comments
 ### Outlook
 Since the [Black-Scholes](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) model can be derived from the binary options model, I may consider tackling it in the future.
-I may also consider doing more complex operations, such adding the Greeks for sensitivity changes, or maybe a computational approach to determining the volitility, U.
+I may also consider doing more complex operations, such as adding the Greeks for sensitivity changes, or maybe a computational approach to determining the volatility, U.

 From a trading perspective, I may also consider applying the binary options model to the live market to see how well the model does in practice.

 ### Remarks

-I'd like to thank my finance professor, [Sara Smiarowski](https://www.isenberg.umass.edu/people/sara-smiarowski) , for introducing me to this topic.
+I'd like to thank my finance professor, [Sara Smiarowski](https://www.isenberg.umass.edu/people/sara-smiarowski), for introducing me to this topic.
 I'm very grateful for her guidance.

-I'd also like to thank my statistics professor, [Mike Sullivan](https://www.umass.edu/mathematics-statistics/about/directory/mike-sullivan) , for not only deriving but explaining the mathmatical components behind the binomial model.
+I'd also like to thank my statistics professor, [Mike Sullivan](https://www.umass.edu/mathematics-statistics/about/directory/mike-sullivan), for not only deriving but explaining the mathematical components behind the binomial model.
 I'm very grateful for his assistance.

 If you have any comments, suggestions, or questions, feel free to reach out to me at gsokhin@umass.edu.